TALK TO AN ATTORNEY NOW

 When a claims adjuster contacts you from the other side, it is helpful if you already have retained an Alabama premises liability attorney who can handle all communications.
 This ensures your rights remain protected and the insurance adjuster won’t get an opportunity to trick you into saying something they can twist and use against you.

 No matter how nice they may seem, no one from the insurance company is on your side.
 Their primary interest is in how to make your case go away as quickly and cheaply as possible.
-That is why you need a Phenix City premises liability attorney on your side to fight for your interests.
+That is why you need a knowledgeable Phenix City premises liability attorney on your side to fight for your interests.

 As with other types of claims, there is a certain amount of time you have to pursue a premises liability claim in Alabama.
 This is known as the statute of limitations, which is the rule that sets the deadline on how much time you have to file a claim.